 A camera’s aperture setting controls how much of an image is in focus by determining the amount of light that passes through the camera lens.
 It’s measured in f-stop values – the lower the f-stop, the higher the aperture.
 A low aperture allows lots of light in, resulting in a short depth of field.
 A high aperture allows little light in, but shows everything in focus.

 Aperture is probably the most difficult aspect of the triangle to adjust when it comes to smartphone photography.
 This is due to the lack of a moveable iris, as found on DSLR lenses.
 As aperture tends to be a fixed value, it’s a good spec to look out for when buying a new phone.
-However, emerging dual camera technologies are now using software to emulate the aperture-adjusting effect, and fixed apertures can also be overcome to some degree with the help of an alternative camera app like these ones or experimentation with attachable lenses.
+However, emerging dual camera technologies are now using software to emulate the aperture-adjusting effect, and fixed apertures can also be overcome to some degree with the help of an alternative camera app and tactics like these ones or experimentation with attachable lenses.

 While aperture determines the amount of light that comes through the lens, shutter speed determines the length of time your camera’s sensor is exposed to that light.
 The slower the shutter speed, the more action your camera records.
 Faster shutter speeds result in crisper photos – ideal for capturing a reaction or a race – while slower speeds can introduce a level of artistic blur.